AmbaRick/TR4-GroupProject/PublishBooking.Lambda/README.md

 dotnet new serverless.EmptyServerless --name PublishBooking.Lambda
 ```

+## Decisions made
+* The Lambda is called PublishBooking rather than PublishBooking.Lambda.
+This is because the `dotnet lambda deploy-serverless` command generates a lot of objects within AWS and uses the lambda name as a base.
+There was an error where something couldn't be created because the name wasn't alphanumeric.
+I renamed the lambda function as a way to avoid this.

+## TODO
+* Add the event message details to the request body
+* Call the SNS topic with the event message details
+* Validation of the event message details
+* Directory cleanup?
+We can probably remove the `PublishBooking.Lambda/PublishBooking/` directory and move the `src` and `test` directories within `PublishBooking.Lambda/`.
+That directory was created by the `dotnet new serverless.EmptyServerless` command and I think it's not needed.

 ## To set up your environment
 1. Create IAM Policy called `lambda-apigateway-policy` with the following policy:
 ```{